 If—and when—you or someone you know chooses to come out is an extremely personal decision.
 There’s no "right" time or place.

 Ultimately, the decision to share your sexual or gender identity should come down to the pros outweighing the cons.
-It’s understandable for Military Service Members to be hesitant about coming out due to fear of repercussions, hostility, and possible lack of promotion due to discrimination.
+It’s understandable for Service Members to be hesitant about coming out due to fear of repercussions, hostility, and possible lack of promotion due to discrimination.
 But concealing your identity can also have negative physical and mental health impacts.
 Expressing yourself openly can create deeper and more authentic relationships.
 It’s important to take your time and carefully consider the pros and cons of coming out until you feel ready.

 Other factors to consider include leadership support, potential resistance from unit colleagues, and the current policy on transgender Service Members.